fooooter/drain/README.md

 ## Dependencies

-Currently only OpenSSL and glibc.
+Currently only OpenSSL and libc.

 ## Build